husky-dev/husky-landing/content/cv/index.en.md

 **Links:** [Website](https://watery.com/)

-Watery is a website specializing in real estate located near water.
-With its search function, you can find listings in a selected city that meet specific criteria, such as the number of bedrooms and bathrooms, among others.
+Watery is a dedicated real estate website focusing on properties situated near water bodies.
+The site features a comprehensive search function, allowing users to find listings in a specified city based on certain criteria, including the number of bedrooms and bathrooms, among other specifics.

-The front-end was developed using React, while NodeJS was used for the back end.
-To generate the list of offers, data from the provider is utilized, which is imported every night.
-The application actively uses various AWS services, including EC2, Lambda, S3, Route53, CloudFront, RDS, and SNS.
+The website's front-end development was carried out using React, while NodeJS was employed for the back-end.
+The listings are populated by leveraging data from the provider, which is imported on a nightly basis.
+The application actively harnesses various AWS services, encompassing EC2, Lambda, S3, Route53, CloudFront, RDS, and SNS, to deliver a seamless and efficient user experience.

 **Results:** the application is launched in production.